MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Python.md

 #### Environment Variables and Required Packages

-Installing CNTK for Python on your system requires the installation of some third-party packages and the definition of the PATH  environment variable.

 ##### OPTIONAL: GPU-Specific Packages
 If you intend to use CNTK with GPU, follow [this page](./Setup-GPU-Specific-Packages.md) to install and configure the environment accordingly.